willsalazar5221/YSO_Python_Pipeline/recipes/2_data_format_pipeline.md

 ## NEXT STEPS:

 For both runs of the SED fitting process, you will use the created text files.
-This process can be found in Povich's repository with the recipe titled `sedfitting_procedure_ysos`, under the [`Fit the 1-24 µm SEDs of YSO candidates with R17 YSO model sets.` section] (https://github.com/mattpovich/sedfitting-ysos/blob/master/recipes/sedfitting_procedure_ysos.md).
+This process can be found in Povich's repository with the recipe titled `1_sedfitting_procedure_ysos`, under the [`Fit the 1-24 µm SEDs of YSO candidates with R17 YSO model sets.` section] (https://github.com/mattpovich/sedfitting-ysos/blob/master/recipes/sedfitting_procedure_ysos.md).
 For me, the block of code is modified to the following for the IR run:

 >>>
 ```